Price's law for spin fields on a Schwarzschild background: Almost Price's law

 \subsection{Newman--Penrose constants}

 We construct the N--P constants for the spin $\pm \sfrak$ components in this subsection.
-As will be seen below, these N--P constants are in terms of fixed modes of the components.
-The vanishing or nonvanishing property of these constants determines the energy decay rates, and these constants are of paramount importance in characterising the precise asymptotics of any fixed mode or the field itself in proving the Price's law.
+As will be manifest soon, these N--P constants are in fact in terms of fixed modes of the components.
+The vanishing or non-vanishing property of these constants determines the sharp decay rate for the energy of the spin $\pm \sfrak$ components.
+Further, these constants are of paramount importance in characterising the precise asymptotics of any fixed mode or the field itself in proving the Price's law.